-We deal with self employed applicants every day and understand how each lender calculates income for affordability.
-This means that our independent mortgage brokers are your best source for self employed mortgage advice.
+We provide mortgage advice for self-employed applicants every day and understand how each lender calculates income for affordability.
+This means that our mortgage brokers are your best source for self-employed mortgage advice.

 Where a client has a bad credit history, mainstream lenders will most likely turn their back on an application.
-However, if a bad credit application for a mortgage is handled correctly there are subprime lending options out there for many circumstances.
+However, if a bad credit application is handled correctly by a good mortgage advisor, there are subprime lending options out there for many circumstances.

-Our independent mortgage brokers will fully assess your bad credit history and how it affects your mortgage application before running credit score with any lender.
+Our financial mortgage advisors will fully assess your bad credit history and how it affects your mortgage application before running credit score with any lender.
 We will then talk to potential subprime lenders and establish that they are likely to accept your application before coming back to you with an overview of terms and requesting permission to credit score.

 A first-time buyer is entering a world with which they are not familiar and will have many queries and concerns.
 They may also have additional factors complicating the case, including:

 - Help to Buy and other affordable lending schemes

 Our mortgage advisors make it easy for first time buyers to understand their lending potential and their options.

 Explaining each step of the process along the way, our experienced finanicla mortgage advisors make sure as much stress is eliminated from the process as possible for first time buyers.